odkr/lpassh-add/MANUAL.rst

 \-c
    Confirm every use of an identity.
-   Note, for this to work `SSH_ASKPASS` must be set when the SSH authentication agent starts.
+   Note, for this to work `SSH_ASKPASS` must be set when the OpenSSH authentication agent starts.

 \-h
    Show help.